VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 bounded contexts communicate with each other, you need to ensure that concepts specific to one domain model do not leak into another domain model.
-An _anti-corruption layer_ functions as a gatekeeper between bounded contexts and help you to keep your domain models clean.
+An _anti-corruption layer_ functions as a gatekeeper between bounded contexts and helps you to keep your domain models clean.

 ## Context Maps